xforever1313/troopstories.shendrick.net/_posts/2019-12-24-thunderstormatthunderbird.md

 category: "Summer Camp"
 description: "This was the scariest moment in my scouting career."
 tags: [2003, Summer Camp, Rotary, Year 2003, Thunderstorm, Thunderbird, Tornado]
-people: [Jake, Seth, Steve, Rodger]
+people: [Jim, Seth, Old Seth, Rob]
 ---

 It was my second year of Summer Camp as a scout.
 We were at Camp Rotary, but this time around, we were put in a campsite very far away from the center of camp; a campsite called Thunderbird.
 The previous year we were in the Algonquin campsite.
 One nice thing about Algonquin is that it was convenient.
 It was a short walk away to the dining hall, the trail to the water-front was basically a driveway, so it was an easy walk.
 Thunderbird, meanwhile, was far away from practically everything.
 We had to leave the campsite very early in order to make it on time to places.
 We rarely came back to the site because there just wasn't enough time between activities.
 The trail to the site was also what you would imagine a standard hiking trail would look like: Narrow, bumpy, and full of tree roots.